nikhiltejag/flow-chart-service/Readme.md

     "message": "FlowChartsApplication is up and running..."
    }
    ```
+4. Swagger UI is enabled in this application, you can access it [here](http://localhost:8080/swagger-ui/index.html).
+You can update the request body and try APIs here.
-4. We are using in memory h2 database, you can access its console
+5. We are using in memory h2 database, you can access its console
    at [localhost:8080/h2-console](http://localhost:8080/h2-console) using below credentials.
    ```text
    JDBC URL: jdbc:h2:mem:my_db
    User Name: user
    Password: pass
    ```
-5. You can check ER diagram [here](dbdiagram.png)
+6. You can check ER diagram [here](dbdiagram.png)

 ### Using flow charts APIs